 However, this does not go very often, so if you are stuck for time, I don’t recommend taking it.
 It’s definitely one of the must-see places in Valencia province.

-Explore the Monastery in Simat de La Valldigna – we had no idea what we stumbled upon when we arrived in this beautiful village surrounded by orange orchards.
+Explore the Monastery of Santa Maria de Valldigna – we had no idea what we stumbled upon when we arrived in this beautiful village surrounded by orange orchards.

 I dare to say it is one of the most beautiful places in Valencia, especially if you are not fan of over-crowded sights with high entrance fees.
 If you visit at the right time (preferably off-season), you can have it all to yourself.
 Plus, it’s free to enter!